| By John C

 advanced across that mighty dome of light in all

+these years.
 It is known from prophecy that this is the

 Watcher who will break open the doors of the